futuredapp/sheet-happens/README.md

 ./gradlew makeSheetHappen
 ```

+## Sheet formatting

+All translations can contain string placeholders, such as `%s` or `%1$s`.

+To insert a plural, you name a string using `key##{pluralQualifier}` format, such as `plural_days##{one}`, `plural_days##{few}`and so on.
+All plural strings of the same key must be grouped together in the sheet.

 ## Credits

 This Gradle plugin was inspired by
 Ackee's [Spreadsheet Localizer INTELLIJ IDEA plugin](https://github.com/AckeeCZ/Spreadsheet-Localizer-Plugin) & it is
 fully compatible with their Google Sheet formatting.
+This plugin improves on this concept
+by giving you more configuration options and ability to run it from command line or CI environment as Gradle task.